Traveling with Dementia: 6 Tips to Decide if it’s a Good Idea

 If you’re coping well with your older adult’s current dementia symptoms, that’s a good sign.

-But if you’re struggling to manage symptoms, feeling overwhelmed and burned out, or if you’re learning to deal with new symptoms, travel probably won’t be a good idea.
+But if you’re struggling to manage symptoms, feeling overwhelmed and burned out, or learning to deal with new symptoms, travel probably isn’t a good idea.

-Adding to the current stress won’t improve quality of life for either of you, may make their symptoms temporarily worse, and would probably prevent both of you from enjoying the trip.
+Adding to the current stress will not improve either of your quality of life, may make their symptoms temporarily worse, and would probably prevent both of you from enjoying the trip.

 3. How do they do in crowded, loud, or confusing situations?

-When you’re out with your older adult, how comfortable are they in public?
+When you’re out with your loved one, how comfortable are they in public?

-If their behavior can become uncontrolled or extreme in places like restaurants, grocery stores, or shopping malls, travel is most likely not a good idea.
+If their behavior can become uncontrolled or extreme in restaurants, grocery stores, or shopping malls, travel is most likely not a good idea.

 Think about their typical reaction to crowded, loud, or busy places.
 Does being in public settings make them upset, angry, overly tired, anxious, or scared?
 Or do they get upset when plans change suddenly?